 Driving – We recommend not driving for at least 4-5 days after your surgery as you may be on pain medication and still be experiencing some discomfort.

 Exercise – Avoid strenuous activities for 3-4 weeks.
-Avoid activities that may cause friction/ rubbing of your wounds.
+Avoid doing things that may cause friction/ rubbing of your wounds.

 Intercourse – It is advisable to avoid intercourse for 3-4 weeks or until your wounds are fully healed and it feels comfortable.